boundary/tsi-lab/docs/labs/lab2.md

 ### JSON

-JSON or [Java Script Object Notation](https://en.wikipedia.org/wiki/JSON) while not specifically part of HTTP is a prerequisite for the TrueSight Pulse APIs to be introduced later.
+JSON or [Java Script Object Notation](https://en.wikipedia.org/wiki/JSON) while not specifically part of HTTP is a prerequisite for the TrueSight Intelligence APIs to be introduced later.

 JSON (Not to be confused with [Jason Voorhees](https://en.wikipedia.org/wiki/Jason_Voorhees) of the [Friday the 13th](https://en.wikipedia.org/wiki/Friday_the_13th_(franchise)) series) is a: